espocrm/documentation/administration/server-configuration.md

 upload_max_filesize = 50M
 ```

 ### MySQL Requirements

 EspoCRM supports MySQL version 5.5.3 or greater.
 These are no special peculiarities.
-All default settings are good for EspoCRM.
+All default settings are fine for EspoCRM.

+For better work it's recommended to use MySQL 5.6 of greater.

 ### MySQL 8 Support